WTO chief Roberto Azevedo to depart a year early

 U.S. Trade Representative Robert Lighthizer said Azevedo would be difficult to replace and that Washington looked forward to participating in the process of selecting a successor.

+Rufus Yerxa, president of the 100-member U.S. National Foreign Trade Council, called for a successor who would continue reforms and fight "the inevitable wave of protectionism that will emerge in a post-pandemic world."

+"The biggest danger now is that critics will use a leadership vacuum as an excuse to undermine the entire system," he said in a statement.

-EU trade commissioner Phil Hogan said it was a good time to find a new chief but this needed to be done this year not next as the WTO was encountering major challenges and louder voices demanding reform.
+EU Trade Commissioner Phil Hogan said a new chief should be found this year as the WTO was encountering major challenges and louder voices demanding reform.

-Simon Evenett, professor of international trade and economic development at Switzerland's University of St. Gallen, said the next director-general would need to put the WTO back together again.
+Simon Evenett, professor of international trade at Switzerland's University of St. Gallen, said the next director-general would need to put the WTO back together again.

 "The next leader of the WTO must command respect in the corridors of power of the major players.
 This is not the time to promote another ambassador.
 Someone with very senior government experience or global status is needed," Evenett said.